Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 Energy can be understood as a measure of the ability to make things happen - causing a ball to move, a plane to fly, or a star to shine.
 Without energy, the universe would be boring and nothing interesting would happen.

-Energy (at least in non-quantum physics) comes in two main types: **kinetic energy**, which is associated with current motion, and **potential energy**, which is associated with future motion.
-An object's kinetic energy causes it to move; an object's potential energy gives it the ability to move at a future time.
+Energy (at least in non-quantum physics) comes in two main types: **kinetic energy**, which is energy that causes things to move, and **potential energy**, which is stored energy that _can_ be released to cause things to move.
 The total energy in a closed system is always constant.

 ## Work and conservation of energy